kodecocodes/english-style-guide/README.md

 * _Casing in books:_ Use sentence casing by capitalizing only the first letter of the first word, except for proper nouns.</li>

-* _Placement:_ Insert when the subject moves from one point to another; more is usually better than less.
+* _Placement:_ Insert when the subject moves from one point to another; more subheadings are usually better than fewer.
 Also ensure that if H2 and H3 headers are used they are nested appropriately.
 For example, there is no point in having a single H2 and then seventeen H3 headings for the rest of the article.</li>

 **home page**